 The province of Vienna offers many more reception places than those foreseen by the quota system (see Types of Accommodation), while all other provinces have failed to provide enough places for several years.
 This discrepancy leads to negotiations between the responsible departments of the federal provinces, while the malfunctioning of the dispersal system overall raises public reactions.
-During the first months of operation of the BBU GmbH as federal basic care provider, the communication between the actors have improved.
+During the first months of operation of the BBU GmbH as federal basic care provider, the communication between the actors has improved.
 However, following increasing numbers of applicants, this positive trend stopped and resulted in overcrowded federal reception centres.
-In October 2022, the CEO of BBU GmbH resigned “at his own will” even though his 5-year contract had been renewed in May 2021.
+In October 2021, the CEO of BBU GmbH resigned “at his own will” even though his 5-year contract had been renewed in May 2021.
 He withdrew his resignation in December 2021.
 Following unconfirmed reports, the resignation had its reason in the interference of the Minister of Interior in the area of Basic Care, which hindered adequate management.

 Asylum seekers who are allocated to a province after admission to the asylum procedure are usually not transferred to other federal provinces, even if they wish to do so.
 Within the same province, asylum seekers may be placed in other reception centres for different reasons, for instance if another reception centre is better equipped to address the needs of the asylum seeker.

 If grounds for detention of asylum seekers arise, an alternative to detention should be prioritised if there is no risk of absconding.
 Due to reporting duties – often imposed every day – and exclusion from pocket money allowance, however, asylum seekers subjected to alternatives to detention are in practice not able to make use of their freedom of movement.